 Play therapy is a psychotherapeutic approach, predominantly used for children ages 3-12 that allows them to used play to explore their thoughts and emotions, as well as freely express repressed thoughts and emotions.
 Play therapy can be most effective if a child is unable to or does not want to talk about their problems.
-Play and creativity operate on impulses from outside an individual's awareness - the unconscious.
-Many people do not understand the purpose of play therapy and can only understand it as people playing, but it is not just play.
-Both qualitative and quantitative research has shown that play therapy can be extremely beneficial in treating various problems that children have, from physical and sexual abuse, to other life stressors like death and divorce.
+Play and creativity operate on impulses from outside an individual’s awareness – the unconscious.
+Both qualitative and quantitative research has shown that play therapy can be extremely beneficial in treating various problems that children have, from physical and sexual abuse to other life stressors like death and divorce.
 Recent research by Play Therapy United Kingdom (PTUK) suggests that 71% of the children referred to play therapy will show a positive change.
 The goal is to help children learn to express themselves in healthier ways, become more respectful and empathetic, and discover new and more positive ways to solve problems.

-While the ideal setting for play therapy to occur in is a fully equipped playroom, that is not always the case.
-The most important aspect is that a child has access to play materials that are selected for the purpose of encouraging expression.
+While the ideal setting for play therapy to occur in is a fully-equipped playroom, that is not always the case.
+The most important aspect is that a child has access to play materials that are selected to encourage expression.
 Toys used in play therapy should be specifically selected.
-Play therapy is not used to pass the time away or occupy a child until they are able to verbally engage with the therapist.
+Play therapy is not used to pass the time away or occupy a child until they can verbally engage with the therapist.
 The use of toys and what the child does with the toys is the communication (this again is why not everyone is a play therapist and specific training is needed).
 Therefore, careful attention should be given to selecting play materials that aid in the following:

 Real-life and Nurturing

 Doll family, dollhouse, baby bottle, variety of puppets, animal families, cars, money, cash, register, kitchen food, medical kit, phone, etc.

 Acting-out, Aggressive, Scary Toys (or not?)